Club By-Laws and Rules

 3. The Secretary shall also perform such duties connected with the operation of the Club as they may undertake at the suggestion of the President.

 1. The Treasurer shall execute in the name of the Club all checks for the expenditures authorized by the Board of Directors.
-They shall receive and deposit all funds of the Club in the bank selected by the Board of Directors, which funds shall be paid out only by check as herein-before provided.
-He shall also account for all receipts, disbursements and balance on hand.
+They shall receive and deposit all funds of the Club in the bank selected by the Board of Directors, which funds shall be paid out only by check or debit card as herein-before provided.
+They shall also account for all receipts, disbursements and balance on hand.

 2. The Treasurer shall perform all duties incident to the Office of the Treasurer, subject to the control of the Board of Directors.
 The Treasurer may receive some form of compensation.

-3. The Treasurer shall also perform such duties connected with the operation of the Club as he may undertake at the suggestion of the President.
+3. The Treasurer shall also perform such duties connected with the operation of the Club as they may undertake at the suggestion of the President.

 Article-XI-Aircraft Maintenance Officers